 Services like Backblaze back up your computer, not your cloud.
 To automate your Google backups to another cloud service, you’ll need a different type of backup company.
 Companies like Spanning, Spinbackup, Backupify and Syscloud will back up your Google drive for around $40 per year for personal users.
 You can back up your Google Drive to another free cloud service like Box or Dropbox with Zapier.
 Zapier pricing depends on how often you’d like to back up and how many services.
 If all you need is an occasional Google Drive backup, the service is free.

 Windows and Mac Backup Options

 I recommend this option to most people.
 It’s part of a tiered backup strategy.
 Copying your Google data to your local computer means you always have an offline copy if your Google account is inaccessible.
 It also lets you integrate into other backup strategies.
 My Google Drive is backed up to my Mac.
-My Mac then backups up to Backblaze and Time Machine.
-Yes this means I have four different backups of my Google Drive.
+My Mac then backs up to Backblaze and Time Machine.
+Yes, this means I have four different backups of my Google Drive.
 That’s not a bad thing.

 For Mac users, I recommend Cloud Pull ($24.99) and on Windows I’ve worked both with SyncBackPro ($54.99) and GoodSync ($29.99).
-All these programs will backup multiple Google accounts.
-SyncBackPro and GoodSync backup not just your Google Drive, but other cloud services like Box and Dropbox.
-Again once it’s on your hard drive you can then back that data up once again to a cloud service like Backblaze.
+All these programs will back up multiple Google accounts.
+SyncBackPro and GoodSync back up not just your Google Drive, but other cloud services like Box and Dropbox.
+Again, once it’s on your hard drive you can then back that data up once again to a cloud service like Backblaze.
 It may seem like overkill, but a good backup strategy has many layers.

 Its unlikely Google is going to suffer a hard drive crash that causes you data loss.
 That doesn’t mean you shouldn’t be backing up.
 The risks are out there, but so are easy solutions.
 For additional information you can see a comparison of online backup and cloud storage services here.